-During the past five decades the multi-storey precast concrete structure has developed into an alternative to that of cast in-situ and steel structures.
+Over the years, the multi-storey precast concrete structure has developed into an alternative to that of reinforced concrete and steel structures.
 This clearly makes the building market a competitive one.

-The present research work focuses on precast concrete structures, where the superstructure is erected from the individual prefabricated components which are made in a factory in a favourable environment and with tight production and quality control.
+This current research work focuses on precast concrete structures, where the superstructure is assembled from the individual prefabricated components, which are made in a factory in a favourable environment and with tight production and quality control.
 This produces units with high quality performance and appearance.
 The designer can select from a range of finishes and be able to inspect and accept the units before they leave the factory.
-Schools, universities and buildings such as hospitals, offices, car parks, hotels are widely being built using precast concrete components.
+Schools, universities and buildings such as hospitals, offices, car parks, and hotels are widely being built using precast concrete components.